nodejs/node-convergence-archive/node_README.md

 it through `sha256sum` with a command such as:

 ```
-$ grep iojs-vx.y.z.tar.gz SHASUMS256.txt | sha256sum -c -
+$ grep node-vx.y.z.tar.gz SHASUMS256.txt | sha256sum -c -
 ```

-_(Where "iojs-vx.y.z.tar.gz" is the name of the file you have downloaded)_
+_(Where "node-vx.y.z.tar.gz" is the name of the file you have downloaded)_

 Additionally, releases (not nightlies) have GPG signed copies of